 Croatian phrases arranged by topic.

-This is very much a work in progress, and a personal attempt to understand Croatian grammer.
+The following is a brief outline of Croatian grammar.
+A more detailed beginners Croatian grammar attempts to outline Croatian grammar in more detail.
+It is very much a work in progress, and a personal attempt to understand Croatian grammar.
 So don't take it as 100% accurate!

 I am writing these notes on Croatian grammar as much for me as for anyone who has happened onto this page in their travels.
 It is (or will be), the basic grammar needed to construct a Croatian sentence, and (sometimes) ignores the numerous exceptions.